 The Right to Be Forgotten

-Data controllers must erase personal data when the request of the data subject to when “the personal data are no longer necessary in relation to the purposes for which they were collected or otherwise processed.”
+Data controllers must erase personal data when requested by the data subject when “the personal data are no longer necessary in relation to the purposes for which they were collected or otherwise processed.”

 Sapling will have company settings that will allow you to comply with these obligations by setting a deletion time frame when your company's legitimate interest in retaining employee data has expired.
-You will also be able to delete an employee’s data easily on the employee’s profile in your Sapling account.
+You will also be able to delete a team member’s data easily on the team member’s profile in your Sapling account.

 What actions should customers take?